Updated 31 Mar 2022

 In 1950, around the time that Reimar Horten seems to have been making some modest advances in proverse yaw and with conical camber yet to appear on the F-102, Jones made a related rediscovery and further advance.
 He revisited the span loading problem according to various criteria, among other results deriving a bell-shaped curve similar to Prandtl's and with broadly similar criteria.
 In particular, he derived the lift distribution for minimum induced drag, for a given total lift and structural bending moment, while allowing the span to vary.
 He thus effectively rediscovered Prandtl's curve (of which he apparently had no knowledge).

-Jones also went a step further beyond Prandtl, considering the induced drag in greater detail and deriving its spanwise distribution – the first time this is known to have been done.
+Jones also went a step further beyond Prandtl, considering the induced drag in greater detail and deriving its spanwise distribution – probably trumping Reimar Horten's work with a further level of mathematical sophistication.

 Several decades after Jones, Albion Bowers and colleagues at the NASA Armstrong Flight Research Center began revisiting the bell lift distribution and the swept flying wing.
 Bowers, motivated by the need for efficient flight in minimising impact on the environment, had followed the example of so many early pioneers and gone back to basics, first studying bird flight.
 Like Dunne before him, he put the observed behaviour ahead of the current theory.
 He realised that the accumulated data gave the lie to the traditional mantra of elliptical lift distribution, nor could the latter explain how birds can turn well without a vertical tail fin.
 Presently he unearthed Prandtl's forgotten bell curve.